 - This was parodied, like so many other elements of the series, in the live-action film.
 One scene has smoke billowing out of the Mystery Machine while Shaggy and Scooby are inside, laughing and saying "talk about toasted!"... then we find out that they're cooking breakfast.

-- Otto the bus driver from The Simpsons, though signs that he actually smokes pot didn't crop up until season seven.
+- Otto Mann, the Springfield Elementary bus driver from The Simpsons.
+Signs suggesting he actually smokes pot didn't crop up until season seven.
 Prior to that, he was just some perpetual teenager who drove a school bus (despite not having a license), got along great with kids, and loved rock music from the 1960s to the 1980s.

 - Trent and especially Jesse from Daria.

 - Towelie on South Park is a deconstruction of this trope; he's actually pretty resourceful and alright to be around when not high.
 However, when he is (which is extremely frequently), he rapidly becomes sedate, boring, and useless.